16 May 7 Traditional Iftar Foods From Around the Arab World

-One of the most common dishes during the Holy Month, Mahshi or the Egyptian version of assorted rice stuffed vegetables is definitely a family favourite for iftar.
+One of the most common dishes during the Holy Month, Mahshi or the Egyptian version of assorted rice stuffed vegetables is definitely a family favorite for iftar.
 Vine leaves, eggplants, marrows, and capsicum peppers are all used to make mahshi and are either cooked together or separately.
 In Arabic, mahshi means stuffed.

 Sambusa – Saudi Arabia

 Sambusa or sambusak (samosa) is a staple of the iftar menu for Saudis and it is normally eaten after breaking the fast with dates as an appetizer before the big iftar meal.
-The popular iftar-delight crispy parcels are made of filo pastry or a homemade dough with either a cheese, minced meat, or mixed vegetable filling.
+The popular iftar-delight crispy parcels are made of filo pastry or a homemade dough with either cheese, minced meat, or mixed vegetable filling.